bakpakin/Fennel/reference.md

 ```fennel
 (include :my.embedded.module)
 ```

 Load Fennel/Lua module code at compile time and embed in the compiled output.
 The module name must be a string literal that can resolve to a module during compilation.
 The bundled code will be wrapped in a function invocation in the emitted Lua and set on `package.preload[modulename]`; a normal `require` is then emitted where `include` was used to load it on demand as a normal module.

-See also: the `requireAsInclude` option in the API documentation and the `--require-as-include` CLI flag (`fennel --help`) to recursively bundle every resolvable module required from an entry point.
+In most cases it's better to use `require` in your code and use the `requireAsInclude` option in the API documentation and the `--require-as-include` CLI flag (`fennel --help`) to accomplish this.

 ## Macros